erodb/Pomegranate/README.md

 # Pomegranate
-A segmentation and reconstruction pipeline that uses a combination of bright-field images, fluorescent markers, and the known morphological characteristics of fission yeast to produce a volumetric fit of a cell’s whole cell and nuclear geometry.
+Pomegranate is a detection and 3D segmentation tool for analzying single timepoint, z-stack brightfield and fluoresence microscopy images of fission yeast or other rod-shaped cells.

 ### Table of Contents
 * [Publication Links](#publication-links)